 The holes in Camarasaurus’ vertebrae led to its name, given in 1877, which means “chambered lizard”.
 Camarasaurus lived in North America during the Jurassic period.
 Like some modern birds, fossils show that Camarasaurus was a herbivore that probably swallowed stones to grind food material.
 Camarasaurus was about 59 feet long and weighed around 20 tons.

 The Brachiosaurus Dinosaur

 Brachiosaurus means “arm lizard.”
 This name was chosen as its forelimbs were much longer than its hind limbs.
 Brachiosaurus lived in North America and Africa during the Jurassic and early Cretaceous periods.
 It was a plant-eating dinosaur that measured around 75 feet long and 41 feet tall, weighing approximately 89 tons.

-Ultrasaurus has a name which translates as “greater lizard”.
+Ultrasaurus has a name which translates into “greater lizard”.
 Ultrasaurus lived in Korea between 110 million and 100 million years ago during the cretaceous period.
-Like other quadrupedal, long-necked sauropods, Ultrasaurus was an herbivore.
+Like other quadrupedal, long-necked dinosaurs, Ultrasaurus was an herbivore.

 The heaviest and longest land animal known to have existed is the Argentinosaurus.
 Hatching from an egg the size of a football, young dinosaurs of this species grew to around 121 feet.
 Argentinosaurus was one of the few herbivorous sauropod to exist beyond the end of the Jurassic period.